hardwood kitchen flooring idea

 6. Ceramic Tile Kitchen Flooring

 For a long time, ceramic tiles were one of the most popular kitchen flooring options worldwide.
-Taking inspiration from South Europe and North Africa, vibrant, colorful designs could add personality to even the dullest and most functional kitchen.
+Drawing from South Europe and North Africa, vibrant, colorful designs could add personality to even the dullest and most functional kitchen.

 Tiles fell out of fashion for a while, but they’re a firm favorite again now, with a huge range of designs available.
 You can find natural stone-look tiles, high-gloss plain colors, patterned tiles, and many more.
 There’s almost certainly a tile out there that will suit your home!